The Mexican filmmaker talks about capturing the cosmos, Sandra Bullock and the benefits of 3-D.

 That this cosmic disaster film is both an incredibly visceral experience and an attempt to fashion an existential treatise on Big-Picture topics—life, the universe and everything—can be attributed to Alfonso Cuarón.
 The 51-year-old Mexican director has been wowing movie lovers since the mid-’90s with intriguing literary adaptations (Great Expectations; Harry Potter and the Priosner of Azkaban) and vibrant, visionary works (Y Tu Mamá También; Children of Men).
 None of which will prepare you, however, for what feels like one seriously sweaty-palm–inducing trip through the stratosphere.
 Time Out talked to Cuarón as he was getting ready to do press in Los Angeles.

+Time Out: This started with a project your son [Jonas Cuarón] was working on, right?
 Alfonso Cuarón: Something he still is working on, actually: A project called called Desierto.
 Basically, Jonas gave me his screenplay and asked me to give him notes.
 I read it and told him, I have no notes—but would you help me write something just like this?.

+Time Out: Is it fairly similar to Gravity, then??
 Alfonso Cuarón: It’s similar in that it’s two characters and they’re dealing with a hostile environment.
 Both films feature people going through a difficult emotional journey.
 But Jonas's film is set in the desert.

+Time Out: You’ve said that your goal was to make something that looked like a Discovery Channel documentary that had gone horribly wrong.
 Alfonso Cuarón: We wanted it to be as photorealistic as possible.
 When you’re operating under a comic-book aesthetic, you can do whatever you want.
 The problem is when you’re trying to deal with the reality that we all know, which is the version of space that’s recognizable from those hi-resolution photographs taken from miles above the earth.
 Chivo and I had a similar situation with Children of Men, when we were mixing special effects with a realistic attempt to do a ruined future and make it look the London we knew.

 Chivo was also obsessed with how the light from space would look…it’s a completely unfiltered sunlight, totally foreign to how we see light that comes through Earth’s atmosphere.
 Light also bounces off of the planet’s surface and is projected back, and the light from that bounce is different depending on the whether you’re orbiting over the Sahara or the Pacific…sometimes it’s reddish, sometimes blue-ish or green-ish.
 It had to be perfect.
 All the time.
 He was like God, saying “Move the sun two million miles to the left!”
 [Laughs] He loved saying that!